TWBug/GoldCardHenge/content/about.en.md

 ## Industries that are eligible to apply for the Taiwan Employment Gold Card:

+**You must select which single ministry is most relevant, and in most cases also select a specific entry in the list of that qualifications in that particular area for your application.**

 * [Science & Technology](/en/qualification/field-of-science-technology/)
 * [Architecture](/en/qualification/field-of-architecture/)
 * [Culture & Arts](/en/qualification/field-of-culture-and-arts/)